mvolkmann/blog/src/prolog.md

 #### dict type

 SWI-Prolog supports collections of key/value pairs using its custom dict type.
+Like the custom string type added in SWI-Prolog, the dict implementation violates the ISO standard in ways that allow writing code for SWI-Prolog that does not run in other implementations.

 A dictionary, or dict for short, is a hash map.
 To create a dict, specify a tag followed by an open curly brace,